QUESTIONS AND ANSWERS

 Where are you located?

-When is your retail bakery/store opening?
+When is your retail bakery/boutique opening?

 What do you mean by farm-to-oven?

 Farm-to-oven is our play on the increasingly popular local food movement terms "farm-to-table" and/or "farm-to-fork".